perymimon/react-anime-manager/README.md

     // Instance of `React.createRef`. should be used by the developer, and attached to jsx `.item`'s componenet genereted
     // Without that, `dx,dy,meta_dx,meta_dy,trans_dx,trans_dy` will be `0` constantly.
     ref: [internal React.createRef],
-    // A dom reference, equal to `.ref.current`. affter ADDED phase it should be exist contantyly
+    // A dom reference, equal to `.ref.current`. affter ADDED phase it should be exist contanhtyly
     dom: [browser DOM] || null,

     // Next variables will be 0 unless dom == [browser DOM]